| U.S. Violation of Human Rights Target of New Quebec Amnesty Campaign

 It often depends on your race, sex, social status or

+economic level."
 Amnesty launches one theme

 campaign each year and one campaign denouncing a country